Luann by Greg Evans and Karen Evans for September 18, 2016

 40. Smiley tongue

-Smiley Rmom about 8 years ago
+Smiley Rmom over 8 years ago

 I replaced my middle name with my maiden name.
 Then, when I took care of my parents’ business, I used all three.
 Otherwise, just my first and married name.
 Less confusing, and also didn’t upset my very traditional in-laws.